ioncodes/noviy_nocd/README.md

 | Lego Racers 2     | `Lego Racers 2.exe` | `d0288104` | -                                                            |
 | Lego Alpha Team   | `LoadComp.dll`      | `31e3d676` | Requires a `Config.txt` file with `VerifyDiscVol  false` set |

 More titles may be compatible, these are the ones we've tested thus far.
+You can find out whether your software/game is protected by Noviy's DRM by checking the installation folder.
+Presence of a file called `DECO_24.DLL` suggests protection.

 ## Features
 * Patches all occurences of checksum checks via byte pattern matching (NOPs the code patch)